Gallicchio-Lab/openmm_sdm_workflow/tutorials/t4l/tutorial.md

 ${pythondir}/bin/python "$@"
 ```

 Technically, the `runopenmm` launch script should reflect the OpenMM installation environment on the GPU compute machines (see below).
-In this tutorial we assume that the local machine and the remote compute machines (which could include the local machine) execute OpenMM in the same way.
+In this tutorial we assume that the local machine and the remote compute machines (which may include the local machine) execute OpenMM similarly.

-### Step 5: prepare the `nodefile`
+### Step 4: prepare the `nodefile`

 The ASyncRE system dispatches jobs to GPU computing devices on the machines listed in the `nodefile`.
 The format of each line is as follows: